 Perspective is everything: market volatility over time

 Putting volatility in context can help you maintain your risk composure.
-The market’s average annual pullback (temporary decline) is -14%, higher than the recent pullback of -10% (during the fourth quarter of 2018).
+The market’s average annual pullback (temporary decline) is -14%, higher than the recent pullback of -13% (during the first quarter of 2020).
 And while every year experiences some level of pullback, most years still end on a positive note.
 Even when the pullbacks are big!

 For example, in 1998, the market was down -19% at one point, before ending the year up 27%.
 Imagine missing those gains because you jumped ship when the market was down -19%?